1994 Alabama gubernatorial election

 The 1994 Alabama gubernatorial election was held on November 8, 1994, to select the governor of Alabama.
-The election saw Republican Fob James defeat Democratic incumbent Governor Jim Folsom Jr. in an upset.
+The election saw Republican Fob James defeat incumbent Democrat Jim Folsom Jr. in an upset.
+This was the first of three consecutive Alabama gubernatorial elections where the incumbent was defeated.
+This was one of four gubernatorial elections where an incumbent Democrat was defeated in 1994.

 Democratic primary

 The Democratic primary saw Jim Folsom defeat Paul Hubbert for the Democratic nomination.
 Lieutenant Governor Folsom became governor on April 22, 1993, after Republican Governor H. Guy Hunt was removed from office.